 Back in Berlin, I looked at the many German cemeteries with new eyes.
-Tucked into random corners of the city, it turns out that Berlin is full of dead people.
-And some of them are famous.
-Two of the city's most famous residents are two such deceased Germans, the Brothers Grimm (or Brüder Grimm).
+Tucked into random corners of the city, it turns out that Berlin is full of famous dead people.
+Two of the city's most famous forever residents are two such deceased Germans, the Brothers Grimm (or Brüder Grimm).

-Famous for "Grimm's Fairy Tales" (Grimms Märchen) first published in 1812., brothers Jacob and Wilhelm had a knack for taking fables from around the world and uniting them with their own over-arching tone, style and moral compass.
+The brothers are most famous for "Grimm's Fairy Tales" (Grimms Märchen), first published in 1812.
+Jacob and Wilhelm had a knack for taking fables from around the world and uniting them with their own over-arching tone, style, and moral compass.
 As architects of generations of childhood dream worlds, the stories are still some of the best known today with Hansel and Gretel (Hänsel und Gretel), Cinderella (Aschenputtel) Rumpelstiltskin (Rumpelstilzchen) and Snow White (Schneewittchen) familiar characters for today's children.

-Despite that fact, the fairy tales have remained popular today and continue to be revisited.
-The 2014 movie Into the Woods finds us back in the Grimms' fairy tale world, while Once Upon a Time and Grimm continue to influence the TV world.
+Despite that fact, the fairytales have remained popular and are continually revisited.
+Versions of the book are faithfully reprinted every year.
+The 2014 movie Into the Woods finds us back in the Grimms' fairy tale world, with TV shows Once Upon a Time and Grimm running for multiple seasons.

 History of the Brothers Grimm

 The brothers themselves led an interesting life.
 Born in the late 1700s in Hanau, Germany, they were exceptional students and after graduating from the Friedrichsgymnasium, the brothers attended the University of Marburg.

 Eventually, they took jobs at the University of Göttingen and even participated in the political upheaval and peasant revolt of 1837, joining in protest with the Göttingen Seven.
 Facing hard times as the country struggled, the two began their other most important work: the writing of the German Dictionary (Deutsches Wörterbuch).